holographicSol/communicator/README.md

 The Communicator is in the early stages of its mechanized transmit feature.
 This feature is intended to be a friendly feature and I do not in any way condone weaponizing the Communicator but it is possible that the Communicator can even attack itself if configured too.
-The Communicator is intended to be an extremely versatile, dynamic and flexible communications tool capapble of a wide variety if not infinite applications.
+The Communicator is intended to be an extremely versatile, dynamic and flexible communications tool capable of a wide variety if not infinite applications.

 Aesthetic:
 Aesthetic purely functional.